neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 #### Server Response `SUCCESS`

-The following fields are defined for inclusion in the `SUCCESS` metadata.
+The following fields are defined for inclusion in the `SUCCESS` metadata:

   - `has_more::Boolean`, true if there are more records to stream.
-If this field is not present it should be considered to default to false.
+If this field is not present, it should be considered to default to false.

   or in the case that `has_more` is false,

-  - `bookmark::String`, the bookmark after committing this transaction. (**Auto-commit Transaction** only).
+  - `bookmark::String`: the bookmark after committing this transaction. (**Auto-commit Transaction** only).
-  - `db::String`, the database name where the query was executed
+  - `db::String`: the database name where the query was executed

 Example 1: